DragonEggBedrockBreaking/CarpetPlusPlus/README.md

 ### fallingBlockConversions (IN FUTURE RELEASES)

 An anvil that hits a block will make it fall, if it is in a lazy chunk.
+This falling block will break into an item like other falling blocks only if the player is in the same chunk.

 ### retractableWorldBorder (IN FUTURE RELEASES)